lukemacauley/TrackTrack/README.md

 The next level of tracking nutrition.

-### To Do:
+## To Do:

-- For Yesterday, show the user's profile on that day, not the current day's profile.
+#### Short Term:

 - Add favourites dropdown box in Add Meal, when selected input that data but don't save.
-- Add bodyweight option in lbs & kg
 - Sort homepage view.
+- Add Help and Diet pages.
+- ~Add bodyweight option in lbs & kg~

+#### Medium Term:

+- Add domain via DNSimple.
+- Add Typekit.
+- Upgrade to two Heroku dynos.
 - Add mailers.
 - Add stripe integration via a separate controller (priced at £5/month), and give 30 day free trial via tracking the signup date (current_user.created_at) and checking to see if it's been longer than 30 days.
 If so, simply show/redirect to the payment link.

-- Add Help and Diet pages.
-- Add domain via DNSimple
-- Add Typekit
-- Upgrade to two Heroku dynos.
+#### Long Term:

+- For Yesterday, show the user's profile on that day, not the current day's profile.
+- Add calendar to look back at previous days, not just yesterday.